 Full spectrum lights are the best choice of lighting when it comes to both plant growth and flowering within a vivarium.
 They are typically measured to be over 6500 kelvins which would make them appear closer to the cool white light.
 The difference between those and these are full spectrum lights emits a wider range of colors, including infrared ultraviolet light.
 Additionally, full-spectrum lights are more energy efficient than white lights and can help to reduce energy costs.

 Light color plays a key role in the growth of plants.
 Different colors of light can be used to optimize and enhance the growth of plants, and understanding this relationship is essential for successful vivarium plant growth.
-By exploring the benefits of each color of light… By understanding the science behind light color and plant growth… We can achieve better results in our plant growth endeavors.
+By exploring the benefits of each color of the light… By understanding the science behind light color and plant growth… We can achieve better results in our plant growth endeavors.